mmu-webdesign/awdd2-2022-group4/4_usability_testing/usability_testing_report.md

 Write an introduction to your report.

 1. What did you do?

+We conducted our inital useability testing by asking an internal and external particpant to review the site.
+Prior to conducting the testing we got both parties to sign individual consent forms to ensure we had their permission to progress with useability testing.
+We then asked them to explore the site, like they would if they were to browse any other website.
+We watched and made notes of any comments that were made and of the paths to find certain information they took.
+We also set the users with small tasks such as, find mens clothing, find the about us information and find girls clothing.

-2. Why did you do it?
+3. Why did you do it?
-3. How did you do it?
+4. How did you do it?

 ### Findings